 Police: Former coach at Arkansas junior high school accused in sex case involving students

-A former coach at an Arkansas junior high school is facing charges of sexual indecency with a child and sexual assault in a case involving students, authorities said.
+A former teacher and coach at an Arkansas junior high school is facing charges of sexual indecency with a child and sexual assault in a case involving students, authorities said.

 Sheridan Police Department detective Mike Thomas said Tyler Pickett, 27, was arrested Thursday.